 The Revenue Act was a piece of British legislation, passed in 1767.
 It was the most significant legislation behind the Townshend duties.

 ‘Salutary neglect’ is a term that describes Britain’s imperial policy pertaining to America, between the late 1600s and 1763.
 It suggests the American colonies actually benefited and prospered from British indifference during this period.

 Scrip is an early form of paper currency that was issued by some American colonies prior to the revolution.

 Self-determination is a political principle where the people are given the right to determine their own political future, such as on questions of independence or a system of government.

 separation of powers

-The separation of powers is an Enlightenment era political theory, suggesting that government power should be divided between separate branches, such as the executive, legislative and judicial branches.
-This division creates a balance of competing interests that prevents an accumulation of excessive power.
+The separation of powers is an Enlightenment-era political theory, suggesting that government power should be divided between separate branches, such as the executive, legislative and judicial branches.
+This division creates a balance of competing interests that prevents the accumulation of excessive power.
 The separation of powers doctrine was refined by French philosopher Montesquieu.
 It formed the basis of the United States Constitution.

 Sons of Liberty

 ‘Sons of Liberty’ was a name given to colonial American groups organised to protest against, undermine or oppose British policy, particularly the Stamp Act (1765).